sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 <p style="margin-left: 20px">TBD.</p>

 <a href="" id="requiredeviceencryption"></a>**RequireDeviceEncryption**
-<p style="margin-left: 20px">This setting maps to Policy CSP [Security/RequireDeviceEncryption](policy-configuration-service-provider#security-requiredeviceencryption) policy.</p>
+<p style="margin-left: 20px">This setting maps to Policy CSP [Security/RequireDeviceEncryption](policy-configuration-service-provider#security-requiredeviceencryption) policy.
+The last write wins if RequireDeviceEncryption is set in both Policy CSP and BitLocker CSP.</p>

 <a href="" id="encryptionmethodbydrivetype"></a>**EncryptionMethodByDriveType**
 <p style="margin-left: 20px">Allows you to set the default encrytion method for each of the different drive type.
 This is a direct mapping to the Bitlocker Group Policy "Choose drive encryption method and cipher strength (Windows 10 [Version 1511] and later)".</p>